pivotal/docs-tas-adapter/troubleshooting.md

 The OpenShift installation setting for Application Service Adapter can be set in the `tas-adapter-values.yml` as described in [Install Application Service Adapter](install.md).

-### Installing the Application Service Adapter on a non-OpenShift Kubernetes distribution fails
+### Installing Application Service Adapter on a non-OpenShift Kubernetes distribution fails

 #### Symptom

-When I install the Application Service Adapter on a non-OpenShift cluster, I get the following error message:
+When I install Application Service Adapter on a non-OpenShift cluster, I get the following error message:

 ```bash
 kapp: Error: Expected to find kind 'security.openshift.io/v1/SecurityContextConstraints', but did not: